ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 			* Produces output in `src/main/resources/db/${liquibase.changelog.path.*}/changelog/liquibase-generate-changelog.yml`

+			* Contexts can be added by including `-Dliquibase.contexts=context1[,context2...]` to the maven command

 		* `liquibase-create-db-from-changelog` drops any existing database by that name, and recreates if from a changelog file.

 			* Configure each execution in `src/main/resources/db/${liquibase.changelog.path.*}/liquibase-create-db-from-changelog.properties`